 The Registrar oversees a broad range of activities to support students, including enrollment, course registration, academic history and transcript maintenance.

-- If this is for medical reasons, please include this form from your health care provider.
+- If you are going on leave for medical reasons, please include this form from your health care provider

 Oregon residency for tuition purposes